EgleBabachinaite/news_API/README.md

 # What this project does?
-This app access news about a particular topic and sends them by email.
+This app access news about a particular topic and sends it by email.